kalininalab/DataSAIL/docs/interfaces/cli.rst

 -\-solver
 ---------
-Which solver to use to solve the binary quadratic program.
-Choices are SCIP (free of charge) and MOSEK (licensed and only applicable if a valid mosek license is stored (see the `MOSEK website <https://www.mosek.com/>`__ for more information on licensing).
-Note: You can still use the program, even if you don't have a MOSEK license and rely on SCIP.
+Which solver to use to solve the binary linear program.
+The choices are presented :ref:`here <solver-label>`.

 -\-scalar
 ---------